You are invited to join TSA at our very first Connect event for adults living with TSC.

 This is a common feeling.
 Coming to an event can be daunting.
 We’d love a chance to talk to you about this to see if we can help with your fears.

 The people who attend our TSC education events are overwhelmingly welcoming and friendly.
 TSC affects everyone in different ways and people have different levels of knowledge about TSC; we remind each speaker of this to ensure there is something useful for everyone in each session.
-If the meeting is emotionally overwhelming, we encourage you to take time out of the sessions and to talk to one of the TSA staff or volunteers if you need to.
+If the meeting is emotionally overwhelming, we encourage you to take time out of the sessions and to talk to one of the TSA staff if you need to.